nathburg/rapptr-todos/README.md

 POST an email and password to `/users` to sign up a new user.
 This route is "inauthenticated" (probably not what it should be called), meaning it can't be accessed if you're signed in.
 The same email can't be registered twice.
 ![sign up](/assets/sign-up.png)

-POST an email and password to `/users/sessions` to log in, if that user info has been signed up.
+POST an email and password to `/users/sessions` to log in, if that user is signed up.
 This route is also inauthenticated.
 ![sign in](/assets/sign-in.png)

 DELETE `/users/sessions` to sign out.
 This route is authenticated.